atilika/kuromoji/README.md

 These additional build options are available:

-* Use to `-DskipBuildDictionary` to not recompile dictionaries on each build
+* Use to `-DskipCompileDictionary` to not recompile dictionaries on each build
-* Use to `-DskipDownloadDictionary` to not download source dictionaries on dictionary build (used with with `-DskipBuildDictionary`)
+* Use to `-DskipDownloadDictionary` to not download source dictionaries on dictionary compile (can be used with with `-DskipCompileDictionary`)

 # Contact us